PespeniLab/Lab_wiki/LiquidNitrogen.md

 1. Remove as much water as possible from 1.5 mL tubes with specimens

-2. Retrieve dewar container from 324
+2. Retrieve dewar container and liquid nitrogen tongs from MLS 324

 3. Bring samples and container to MLS rm 335